aetriusgx/aetriusgx/README.md

 ### 👋🏼 Hey, I'm aetrius, or Robin!
-I'm an 22 year old trans-nonbinary backend developer from California with experience mostly in Javascript.
+I'm an 22 year old trans-nonbinary backend developer from California with experience mostly in C++ and Javascript.
 I first started programming with [ModPE](https://github.com/topics/modpe).
 I'm currently part of the CS++ cohort from Cal State Monterey Bay.
-I'd say about 80% of my work is private at the moment.
+I'd say about 40% of my work is private at the moment.

 **Info about me**
 - 🔭 I’m currently serving on Associated Students